MALAYSIA COUNTRY GUIDE

 It’s rather simple to form a company here.
 In fact, Malaysia ranks among the easiest places in Asia to start a business.
 Foreigners are actively encouraged to invest here.

-There are five main types of companies in Malaysia: Limited Liability Partnership (LLP), Partnership, Private Limited Company, Public Limited Company, and sole proprietorship.
+There are five types of companies in Malaysia.
+Namely, these are Limited Liability Partnership (LLP), Partnership, Private Limited Company, Public Limited Company, and sole proprietorship.

 Another option is to incorporate in Labuan, an island located off the coast of Borneo in East Malaysia.